RouteFormer: A Transformer-Based Routing Framework for Autonomous Vehicles: RouteFormer

-TRATSS addresses a single-agent scheduling problem with multiple decisions, as described in Section~\ref{sec:ProblemFormulation}.
-Using a map of the region of interest as input, TRATSS employs artificial neural networks to generate an optimized task sequence, minimizing execution costs, such as distance and time.
+RouteFormer addresses a single-agent scheduling problem with multiple decisions, as described in Section~\ref{sec:ProblemFormulation}.
+Using a map of the region of interest as input, RouteFormer employs artificial neural networks to generate an optimized task sequence, minimizing execution costs, such as distance and time.
 This approach is similar to the TRP, where minimizing distance is equivalent to minimizing time if the agent travels at a constant speed, with the pattern selection affecting the service time for each area.
 The pattern selection determines the landing point of the agent, which in turn affects the distance and time that the agent needs to reach the next area.

-Based on Joshi et al.'s pipeline~\cite{TSP_RL_2022}, TRATSS adapts key components to meet the specific objectives of this problem.
+Based on Joshi et al.'s pipeline~\cite{TSP_RL_2022}, RouteFormer adapts key components to meet the specific objectives of this problem.
 The system overview is illustrated in \figurename~\ref{fig:framework}, with its components detailed in the following sections.